mattlean/checkpointjs/README.md

 #### Schema
 ##### allowNull
-- Description: Allow null value.
+- Description: Determines if a null value is allowed.
 - Type: `boolean`
 - Default: `false`